boschni/json-merger/README.md

 #### Insert before the last item

-A negative `$import.index` can be used, indicating an offset from the end of the array.
+A negative `$insert.index` can be used, indicating an offset from the end of the array.

 **javascript**